The Sutro Baths ruins are an incredible part of San Francisco’s history.

 9. Walk to the famous Cliff House restaurant.

-The Cliff House is an easy five minute walk from the Sutro Baths, and has multiple terraces with superb views.
+The Cliff House (now closed) is an easy five minute walk from the Sutro Baths, and has multiple terraces with superb views.

 10. Enjoy superb views of Ocean Beach, just pass the Cliff House.